b4ke/kneed/README.md

 hopefully people have been paying attention to what others are saying/doing, because they've been acting with real CONVICTION // FAITH // BELIEF \\ MORALS \\ REASON

+ OPtimus is tired of megatron's machinations (if this is ignored much longer, I do not KNO what the consequences will be)